corda/corda/docs/source/threat-model/corda-threat-model.md

 <td>

-Individual Node entries in the NetworkMap must be signed by the associated Node's private key.
+Individual Node entries in the NetworkMap must be signed by the associated node's private key.
 The signatures are validated by the NetworkMap service, and all other Nodes in the network, to ensure they have not been tampered with.
 An attacker would need to acquire a node's private identity signing key to be able to make modifications to a NodeInfo.
 This is only possible if the